TakingItCasual/easymc/docs/commands.rst

 Create a new IAM user.
 Requires two arguments: A name for the user, and the IAM group to add the user to.
-If you want to set the new user's access key as the script's default, use the :bash:`--default` argument.
+To set the new user's access key as the script's default, use the :bash:`--default` argument.
 Otherwise, the script will create a .zip file of the new user's config directory.
-If you want to add the RSA private key needed for SSH to the .zip, use the :bash:`--ssh_key` argument.
+To add the RSA private key needed for SSH to the .zip, use the :bash:`--ssh_key` argument.

 :bash:`user set_group`
 ~~~~~~~~~~~~~~~~~~~~~~